AppliedLogicSystems/ALSProlog/docs/docs/guide/2-Prolog-Source-Code.md

     module mymodule.

-would not be interpreted as a fact since it is a module declaration - see Chapter 3 Modules.{ADD LINK}  More specifically, a fact is any term that cannot be interpreted as a declaration and whose principal functor is not :-/1, ?-/1, or :-/2.
+would not be interpreted as a fact since it is a module declaration - see [Chapter 3 Modules](3-Modules.html).
+More specifically, a fact is any term that cannot be interpreted as a declaration and whose principal functor is not :-/1, ?-/1, or :-/2.
 One way to understand a fact is to say that it is a rule without a body, or a rule with a trivial body
 (one that is always true).
 These are example facts:

     mortal(socrates).